the-teachingRSE-project/competencies/competencies.md

 that so far have been abstract in her master's degree.

-The exposure to the wider RSE community inspires her to invest additional time into her thesis to publish her software project under a license approved by the Open Source Initiative and write an accompanying article in the open source journal JOSS[@JOSS].
+The exposure to the wider RSE community inspires her to invest additional time into her thesis to publish her software project under a licence approved by the Open Source Initiative and write an accompanying article in the open source journal JOSS[@JOSS].
 Kay has now completed the RSE programme and has reached Junior RSE level.

 #### Junior RSE